azizzaeny/dotfile-emacs/readme.md

 ## Configuring Emacs

-I choose to load my emacs configuration and snippet from markdown. i think it better to managing the snippet and config from one files.
+I choose to load my emacs configuration and snippet from markdown. i personally think it's better to manage all the snippet and configuration from one files.

 Here it is.
 (Long live literate mode! ;)

 **init.el**